Medcalf: Our Blackness is too often seen as an act of resistance by police in Minnesota

 I was a college student in Mankato when a police officer stopped me and told me he saw an air freshener hanging from my rearview mirror.
 I was confused.
 I'd been driving north on Hwy.
 169 in the far right lane and he was positioned on southbound Hwy.
 169. It was 11 p.m. and I was on my way to a friend's house.

-How could he have seen it from the opposite side of the highway in all that darkness?
+How could he have seen it from the opposite side of the highway in the dark?

 "So," he said, "where are you going?"